gabrielpoca/phonegap-contacts-stub/README.md

 Basic usage is as follows:

-    phonegapContactsStub.addContacts( numberOfContacts );
+    phonegapContactsStub.addContacts( 'path to installation folder' );

-Where numberOfContacts is what the name says.
+Path to the installation folder.
+It is need so it can find then json file containing the heroes information.

 ## Documentation